 To the extent that it’s enjoyed and participants succeed, guided with appropriate support which maintains their physical and psychological safety, we know that they are gaining comfort with the uncertainty and challenge offered by the activity.
 Even better, if the trainer contextualises the game with a clear explanation of its purpose.
 Here, they explain the relevance to leadership of teamwork, managing uncertainty and accessing your creativity.
 Each activity needs a clear connection to the bigger topics of the day.

 We can also observe if the tutor is coaching well, looking after the people while they work, and whether or not they debrief skilfully, encouraging participants towards insights and takeaways – that is ensuring they are deriving value from having done it beyond the immediate experience of doing it.

 Many of the critical variables we’re observing here about selecting and running activities show the extensive overlap between improvisational and facilitation skills.
 We can see aspects of improvisation in the pacing, in choices of when and when not to side-coach or intervene, and in precisely what the facilitator chooses to say in their conversations with individuals and the group.

 So, yes, you can assess the extent to which a facilitator has improvisation skills, by observing their interactions during an activity.

-To develop your own facilitation and improvisation skills – including choice, design and coaching of suitable activities, sign up to the waiting list of our forthcoming ‘Inspirational Facilitator’ online course (commencing September 2022) for priority booking: https://bit.ly/3I02pUj
+To develop your own facilitation and improvisation skills – including choice, design and coaching of suitable activities, sign up to the waiting list of our popular ‘Inspirational Facilitator’ online course (new dates to be announced soon) for priority booking: Inspirational Facilitator Online Course (mailchi.mp)